 Source: Ben Sisario, “In Music Piracy Battles, Lyrics Demand Respect Too,” New York Times, November 11, 2013.

-On average, customs officials in South Africa record 26 busts of counterfeit goods from entering the country through ports of entry each day.
+On average, criminal justice programs in South Africa record 26 busts of counterfeit goods from entering the country through ports of entry each day.

-In 2013, a total of $251 Million (2.6 Billion South African Rand) was seized by security forces in South Africa.
-Among the items seized were counterfeit clothing worth $14.9 Million (155 Million Rand) and pirated DVDs and CDs worth $64 Million (671 Million Rand).
+In 2013, a total of $251 Million (2.6 Billion South African Rand) was seized by security services in South Africa.
+Among the items seized were replica clothing worth $14.9 Million (155 Million Rand) and pirated DVDs and CDs worth $64 Million (671 Million Rand).

 Source: “South Africa Wages War On Pirated Goods,” Bernama, November 12, 2013.